zowe/docs-site/docs/getting-started/overview.md

 Provides re-usable and industry compliant JSON formatted RMF/SMF data records, so that many other ISV SW and users can exploit them using open-source SW for many ways.

-For more information, see the [ZEBRA documentation](https://github.com/zowe/zebra/tree/main/Documentation).
+For more information, see the [ZEBRA documentation](https://github.com/zowe/zebra/tree/main/Documentation) or visit the [ZEBRA test/trial site](https://zebra.talktothemainframe.com/).

 ### Zowe IntelliJ Plug-in